CUBigDataClass/5Vs/3.DataAnalysis/DataAnalysis.md

 	* to see the output: open the mongo shell then type: $ use twitterDB  $ db.emotions.find().pretty()

     * don't forget to put your own Twitter access tokens before running the program.

+    * To run Emotions Classifier or CountriesEmotion, no need to install mongodb on you local machine.
+Their code will use mongodb on mongolab to store data.
+To connect to the database , open your terminal and type:
+            $ mongo ds019980.mlab.com:19980/worldemotion -u <dbuser> -p <dbpassword>